DottorZini/zini-starter-hugo-academic/content/home/featured.md

 # This file represents a page section.
 headless: true

+# Hide this section from the homepage.
+active: false

 # Order that this section appears on the page.
 weight: 80